 Sanku (Project Healthy Children) aims to reduce micronutrient deficiencies by providing assistance to small countries as they design and implement food fortification programs.
-Project Healthy Children is a GiveWell standout charity before GiveWell retired that designation.
+Project Healthy Children was recognized as a GiveWell standout charity before GiveWell retired that designation.

 “Working side-by-side with committed governments, implementers, and funders, we aim to ensure there is a digitally empowered community health worker (CHW) in every community.”

 Living Goods runs a network of Community Health Promoters (CHPs) who sell health and household goods door-to-door in their communities in Uganda and Kenya and provide basic health counseling.
 Living Goods is a TLYCS best charity and was recognized as a GiveWell standout charity before GiveWell retired that designation. .